dotnet/roslyn/docs/features/interceptors.md

 Conversion to delegate type, address-of, etc. usages of methods cannot be intercepted.

-Interception can only occur for calls to ordinary member methods--not constructors, delegates, properties, local functions, etc.
+Interception can only occur for calls to ordinary member methods--not constructors, delegates, properties, local functions, operators, etc. Support for more member kinds may be added in the future.

 ### Arity